Rexeh/joystick-diagrams/readme.md

 # Limitations
 - If your binding overlaps/wraps on export against your design, adjust your SVG image.
 The program will not automatically change your design to fit content
-- Will not output to PDF, do this via your browser
+- Will not output to PDF, do this via your browser (open SVG from /diagrams in Chrome/Edge)
-- Only supports current Joystick Gremlin
+- Only supports Joystick Gremlin currently
 - Highly configurable joysticks/throttles (I.e. Virpil) may need template customisation.
 As button 1 etc may differ from someone elses button 1
 - Right now not tested with POV 8 way hats, if you're using these and have issues please get in touch and maybe share your config (if they're seen as individual buttons it'll probably work)